CONSTITUTION OF THE CORNELL UNIVERSITY COLLEGE DEMOCRATS

 Acceptable reasons for removal of an officer include: negligence, mismanagement, unethical conduct, gross unprofessionalism, inability to serve, severe and open violation of the Cornell Democrats Constitution, or any other egregious offense.

-Any officer may also be impeached at a general body meeting, under the same rules as impeachment of the President described in Section 2 of this Article.
+Any officer may also be impeached at a general body meeting, under the same rules as impeachment and removal of the President described in Section 2 and 3 of this Article.

-The Cornell Democrats shall have the power to endorse a candidate in a Democratic primary election if two-thirds of the members present at an Executive Board meeting concur with the endorsement.
-The potential endorsement must be announced at the general body meeting before the vote.
+The Cornell Democrats shall have the power to endorse a candidate in a Democratic primary election if two-thirds of Executive Board members voting (not abstaining) concur with the endorsement.

-The Cornell Democrats shall have the power to endorse a candidate in Cornell student elections if two-thirds of the members present at an Executive Board meeting concur with the endorsement.
+The Cornell Democrats shall have the power to endorse a candidate in Cornell student elections if two-thirds of Executive Board members voting (not abstaining) concur with the endorsements

 article 10: Amending the constitution

 Any member may suggest a Constitutional Amendment at a general body meeting.
 If another member seconds this suggestion, the issue is put to vote before the membership.

 Advocates for and against the Amendment shall each receive at least ten minutes of time to explain their views before voting commences, unless waived by unanimous consent.